r-lyeh-archived/moon9/README.md

 an [Issue](https://github.com/r-lyeh/moon9/issues).

 ## License
-The project is open sourced under the MIT license.
+The project is open sourced under the BOOST license.

 ## Disclaimer
 THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED,